Celebrating New Orleans Mardi Gras

 Founded in 1937, the Krewe of Hermes is one of the longest-running parades in the area.
 Known for its glowing, fairytale-like floats and costumes, Hermes leads a nighttime parade with a vibrant procession that features neon decorations and stunning visuals that light up the streets of New Orleans.

-The Krewe of Thoth entered the Carnival picture in 1947 with an uptown neighborhood route designed to pass in front of 14 institutions that care for persons with disabilities and illnesses who were not able to attend other parades in the city.
-They change their theme every year, with past floats like “things with wings” and “aquatic adventures.”
+The Krewe of Thoth entered the Carnival picture in 1947 with an Uptown New Orleans neighborhood route designed to pass in front of institutions that care for persons with disabilities and illnesses who aren't otherwise able to attend parades in the city.
+Thoth changes its theme every year, with past themes including Things with Wings and Aquatic Adventures.

-These krewes inject humor and whimsy into Mardi Gras with their unconventional floats and playful themes.
-Expect irreverent antics, goofy costumes and a touch of satire.
+These krewes inject humor and irony into Mardi Gras with their unconventional floats and playful themes.
+Expect silly costumes and a touch of irreverence.

-The Krewe of Tucks began in 1969 and takes its name from Friar Tuck, an uptown pub where two Loyola University students decided to create their own Carnival.
-Embracing wackiness and irreverence, they often toss out toilet-themed throws and decorated plungers, with their iconic giant toilet float making an appearance each year.
+The Krewe of Tucks began in 1969 and takes its name from Friar Tuck's, a now-defunct Uptown pub where two Loyola University students decided to create their own Carnival.
+Embracing wackiness and irreverence, Tucks often tosses out toilet-themed throws and decorated plungers, with their iconic giant toilet float making an appearance each year.

-The Phunny Phorty Phellows first appeared on Fat Tuesday, 1878.
+The Phunny Phorty Phellows first appeared on Fat Tuesday 1878.
 After disbanding in 1898, they eventually made a grand return in 1981.
-Their krewe is considered by many the “Dessert of Carnival.”
+The krewe is considered by many to be the “Dessert of Carnival.”

-The Krewe du Vieux, leads lively, satirical parades full of hijinks and well-meaning mockery of current events.
+The Krewe du Vieux leads lively parades full of hijinks and playful satire of current events.
 Their mule-drawn floats are accompanied by lively brass bands and costumed revelers.

-The sci-fi themed Intergalactic Krewe of Chewbacchus is “revelrous Star Wars freaks, Trekkies, Whovians, mega-geeks, gamers, cosplayers, circuit benders, cryptozoologists, UFO conspiracy theorists, mad scientists and all super nerds” and aims to keep their throws green by using DIY, homemade and sustainable materials and practices, including tricycles, shopping carts, robotic power chairs, rickshaws, golf carts and more.
+The sci-fi themed Intergalactic Krewe of Chewbacchus is “revelrous Star Wars freaks, Trekkies, Whovians, mega-geeks, gamers, cosplayers, circuit benders, cryptozoologists, UFO conspiracy theorists, mad scientists and all super nerds” and aims to keep their throws green by using DIY, homemade and sustainable materials and practices, including tricycles, shopping carts, robotic power chairs, rickshaws and golf carts.

 In a city where Mardi Gras parades seem to be larger than life, 'tit Rex takes the opposite approach and marches with floats made of shoe boxes.
-You may have to squint to see the tiny procession of this micro-krewe, whose goal is to make you utter, “Is that all there is?”.
+You may have to squint to see the tiny procession of this micro-krewe, whose goal is to make you ask “Is that all there is?”

 And of course, what would Mardi Gras be without a costumed puppy parade?
 The Mystic Krewe of Barkus elects two lucky pups as King and Queen Barkus each year.
 Fetch throws like doggie doubloons and puppy pendants.

-Throws are trinkets and beads tossed from parade floats to the crowd.
-Common items include beads, doubloons (coins) and small toys.
+"Throws" are beads and trinkets tossed from krewe members riding floats to parade-goers.
+Common throws include beads, doubloons, stuffed animals, plastic cups and small toys.

 Where do New Orleans Mardi Gras parades take place?

-Mardi Gras parades wind through various neighborhoods in New Orleans, with major routes along St. Charles Avenue, Canal Street and throughout the French Quarter.
+Mardi Gras parades wind through various neighborhoods in New Orleans, with major routes along St. Charles Avenue, Canal Street and through the French Quarter.

-Do I need to buy tickets to watch the parades?
+Do I need to buy tickets to watch Mardi Gras parades in New Orleans?

 Most parades are free to watch from public sidewalks, but some premium spots (like private balconies) may require tickets.

-How can I stay safe during Mardi Gras?
+How can I stay safe during Mardi Gras in New Orleans?

 Stay hydrated, be mindful of your belongings and make sure your phone is charged.
-Pro Tip: Bring a power bank to recharge your phone as the day progresses.
+Bring a power bank or portable charger to recharge your phone as the day progresses.
 It's also wise to plan transportation in advance, as traffic can be heavy.

-How do I get around the city during Mardi Gras?
+How do I get around New Orleans during Mardi Gras?

-Rideshare services are available but expect surge pricing during peak times, especially after parades.
+Rideshare services are available, but expect surge pricing during peak times, especially after parades.
 Depending on your location, biking or walking is a convenient option.
-If driving, arrive early to secure public parking or pay for a local lot/garage.
+If you are driving, arrive early to the parade route to secure public parking or to pay for a spot in a lot or garage.

-Check out nearby festivities right outside of New Orleans.
+Check out festivities right outside of New Orleans.
 The all-female Krewe of Isis in Kenner is Jefferson Parish’s oldest and longest continuously parading organization.
-In Metairie, the Krewe of Argus welcomes men, women and children to participate in this family-friendly celebration.
+In Metairie, the Krewe of Argus is family-friendly, welcoming men, women and children to participate in their celebration.
 And The Knights of Nemesis pleases spectators in Chalmette.

-If you want more Mardi Gras, you're in luck because parades and celebrations take place all over Louisiana!
-Learn more about Mardi Gras celebrations in the surrounding cities of South Louisiana, North Louisiana and Central Louisiana.
+And there's more!
+Parades and events take place all over Louisiana.
+Learn more about Mardi Gras celebrations in South Louisiana, North Louisiana and Central Louisiana.